FIWARE/tutorials.IoT-Sensors/README.md

 #### Device Monitor

 For the purpose of this tutorial, a series of dummy IoT devices have been created, which will eventually be attached to the context broker.
-The state of each device can be seen on the UltraLight device monitor web page found at:
+The state of each device can be seen on the JSON device monitor web page found at:
 `http://localhost:3000/device/monitor`

 ![FIWARE Monitor](https://fiware.github.io/tutorials.IoT-Sensors/img/device-monitor.png)